georgefang13/OOGASalad/doc/TEAM_CONTRACT.md

 ### Commitments
 * what does it mean to work to the "best of your ability"
+  * Spend a reasonable amount of time attempting to do it, research on the topic to learn as much as possible about it, and ask other teammates for help whenever necessary
+  * Address concerns brought by team members about the interaction among classes.
 * how to set internal deadlines
 * how to provide commitments others on the team can rely on
 * policy for resolving failure to meet commitments
+  * Understand why the failure happened and attempt to resolve the issue so it doesn't happen next time

 ### Helping each other
 * best ways to and when to ask for help
+  * Text in group chat or message someone who is working on a feature that is relevant to you problem
+  * Don't wait to the last minute to reach out.
 * responses to team member asking for help
+  * Offering advice without judgement, especially if it's a question that might seem basic
 * how to support the team priorities
+  * Work on items that are necessary for the entire team even if they haven't been explicitly assigned
+  * Double check what is priority and update the Google sheets
 * how to suggest design changes for specific pieces of code
+  * Direct communication
+  * Explain why the design change is being made